DevSecOps is the philosophy of integrating security practices within the DevOps pipeline

 - Conduct vulnerability scans and practices.

-- Conduct periodic scans of product builds.
+- Conduct periodic scans of product build.

-- Code reviews and penetration test.
+- Code reviews and penetration tests.

-- Establish remediation SLA ’s.
+- Establish remediation SLAs.

 - Transform the team into security ninjas.